hcooch2ch3/5Goals/README.md

 # Five25Strategy

-5/25 Rule : What is the most important your life?
+5/25 Strategy : Choose and Focus

 This app is inspired by the Warren Buffett's story.

-Buffett advised his pilot, Mike Plint, about the way of achieving caree goals.
+Buffett advised his pilot, Mike Plint, about the way of achieving career goals.

 Buffett's said like this :

+First, Write the 25 wishes you want to realize in your life time.
+Second, Choose the Top 5 goals which are the most important.
+Finally, Discard the others so that focus on your 5 goals.

+Based on this story, this app has been implemented like below :

 STEP 1.
-Write the 25 wishes you want to realize in life time.
+Add 25 wishes.
 STEP 2.
-Select the Top 5 wishes which are the most important.
+Swipe right 20 Wishes to give-up.
 STEP 3.
-Discard the other 20 wishes so that focus on your 5 goals.

-This procedure is implemented to this app like below:

-STEP 1.
-Add 25 Wishes.

-STEP 2.
-Swipe 5 Wishes to the left so that these are in goal area.
+Swipe left 5 Wishes to set goals.

-STEP 3.
-Swipe 20 Wishes to the right so that the remainder are in giving-up area.
+Therefore, you can choose the most important thing in your life and focus on by using this app.

+Just ADD and SWIPE!